artefactual-sdps/enduro/docs/make.md

 Running `make` with no arguments (or `make help`) prints the help message.
 Some targets are described below with greater detail.

-## make tools

-`make tools` installs all developer binaries managed by [bingo](https://github.com/bwplotka/bingo), and outputs a list of these binaries and their installed versions.

 ## make gen-mock

 `make gen-mock` generates mock interfaces with [mockgen](https://github.com/golang/mock).